In This Guide — 20 Strategic Topics

 EOL clause: Negotiate that if a product is de-supported or significantly changed during your term, you receive the successor product at no additional licence cost, with support fees unchanged.

-Deep lock-in by design: Broadcom targets "sticky" products — mainframes, security infrastructure, virtualisation — that are deeply embedded and costly to replace.
+Deep lock-in by design: Broadcom targets “sticky” products (mainframes, security infrastructure, virtualisation) that are deeply embedded and costly to replace.
 PLA consolidation increases dependency further.

 Assess switching costs: For each product, evaluate migration difficulty, retraining needs, alternative maturity.
 If one product is easy to replace, leverage that.
 If another is deeply embedded, focus on containing its cost.

 Avoid proprietary traps: Use standard data formats, regularly export data, avoid Broadcom-only management add-ons where standard alternatives exist.
-Diversify — don't consolidate 100% with Broadcom if you can avoid it.

 Cost savings: Third-party providers (Rimini Street, US Cloud, Spinnaker Support) offer support at 50%+ less than Broadcom.
-Viable for mature, stable products where you don't need vendor upgrades — particularly legacy CA mainframe tools or older VMware versions.
+Viable for mature, stable products where you don’t need vendor upgrades, particularly legacy CA mainframe tools or older VMware versions.

 Limitations: No access to official updates, patches, or new versions.
 Not suitable for products requiring frequent security updates.
 Mainly viable for perpetual licence holders willing to stay on current versions.

-Cloud licensing complexity: Running Broadcom software in public cloud (VMware on AWS/Azure, Symantec cloud services) introduces additional licensing dimensions — BYOL rights, cloud-specific pricing, data residency requirements.
+Cloud licensing complexity: Running Broadcom software in public cloud (VMware on AWS/Azure, Symantec cloud services) introduces additional licensing dimensions: BYOL rights, cloud-specific pricing, data residency requirements.

 SaaS transitions: Some Broadcom products are moving to SaaS-only delivery.
 Evaluate data sovereignty implications, exit provisions (can you extract your data?), and whether SaaS pricing represents good value vs. self-managed alternatives.